 Lexington Christian Academy welcomes students from around the world.
 International students who attend LCA must be proficient in English as ESL programming is not available.
 LCA does not provide housing for students.
 Students who will not be living with a family member should contact the Admissions Office to discuss housing options before beginning the application process.

 An international student is defined as a non-United States citizen who requires a visa to attend school within the United States.
-Admission of international students to grades K-8 will be handled on a case by case basis in consultation with the Headmaster.
+Admission of international students to grades K-8 will be handled on a case by case basis in consultation with the Head of School.

 International students shall make up no more than 5% of the total population of the high school.
 The goal for international students shall be cultural integration and English-language learning opportunities.